datacarpentry/semester-biology/materials/resource-links.md

 - Martin, et al. 2019, Ecology Letters, The interplay of landscape composition and configuration
 - Fuqua, Winn, Packwood & Hollings, 1983.
 The Federal Role in Fostering University.
 - Paulo Freire,1970.
 Pedagogy of the Oppressed.
+- Rosset and Altieri.
+2017.
+Agroecology: Science and Politics.

 #### Online Resources